 English, Drama, Art, Music and Food and Textiles Technologies are all offered as curriculum subjects through to Sixth Form.
 In addition, these departments offer extra-curricular clubs which allow many girls opportunities for developing their practical and performance skills.

-Conceptual thinking and communicating ideas through art works is also emphasised and the pupils are encouraged to look extensively at the work of artists, designers and craftspeople to inform their own work and their cultural and contextual understanding.
+Conceptual thinking and communicating ideas through art works is also emphasised and pupils are encouraged to look extensively at the work of artists, designers and craftspeople to inform their own work and their cultural and contextual understanding.

 The department offers a range of materials and processes including painting and drawing, mixed media, ceramics, printmaking and digital work, with excellent facilities and resources for these.